See the following for more information:

 // Launch system document picker to allow user to grant access to document

-private void launchDocumentPicker() {
+private fun launchDocumentPicker() {

 }